aiplanethub/getting-started-with-deep-learning/fundamentals-of-deep-learning-and-neural-networks/247-Setting Up TensorFlow.md

 ### TPUs

-Tensor Processing Unit i.e TPU is a designated architecture for DL/ML computation which is designed by Google.
-It's not a generic processor, only Tensorflow models can run on it.
+Tensor Processing Unit, i.e., TPU, is a designated architecture for DL/ML computation designed by Google.
+It's not a generic processor; only Tensorflow models can run on it.

 TPU outperforms CPU and GPU for various Deep Learning models in terms of predictions per second.